Corporate Governances

 1. Basic policy on corporate governance

-Our corporate philosophy is “With an unwavering and enterprising spirit and an open corporate culture, we will supply the best solutions in a flexible and timely fashion, working to realize a process of “co-creation” by which we contribute both to the sustainable development of the international community and the happiness of employees.”
-We believe that Embodying this philosophy will meet the expectations of all stakeholders.
+Our mission is “With an unwavering and enterprising spirit and an open corporate culture, we will supply the best solutions in a flexible and timely fashion, working to realize a process of “co-creation” by which we contribute both to the sustainable development of the international community and the happiness of employees.”
+We believe that realization of this ideal would, in itself, be meeting the expectations of all stakeholders.
 To execute our basic policy, we have adopted the following guidelines: complying with laws and regulations with integrity, aiming for future development and creativity, making and executing decisions promptly and accurately, and catching the business trends and staying ahead of the curve.
-We will strengthen our corporate governance based on these guidelines.
+We are strengthening our corporate governance through the implementation of these guidelines.

 2. Overview of the corporate governance system and reasons for adopting the system